Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 Step 4: Solder Application

 Now, you’ve correctly placed the PCB.
 You need to consider the solder application.
-So, you’ve to make sure the solder settles within the joints entirely.
-Plus, it would help if you did everything to avoid bumps from forming.
+So, you must ensure the solder settles within the joints entirely.

 Step 5: Cleaning